 I’ll have problems to swallow the food and will have to drink carefully so I’ll be able to swallow the water before my throat closes.

-This symptoms will last 2 maximum 3 days after that the real attack will arrive and I’ll be completely useless.
+These symptoms will last 2 maximum 3 days after that the real attack will arrive and I’ll be completely useless.
 I cannot think, sometimes I can’t talk, I’ll try to watch movies or videos that will make me not think about the pain so I can fall asleep.
 I’ll put the volume the minimum and the lights will be all off.

 For my family is also a struggle, I’ll ask them to not make noise but the thing that most bothers me I’m not able to ask them not to do because it would mean that they will have to leave the house.
-The worst thing for me are the vibrations of their steps on the floor, for me it feels like they are walking inside my head.
+The worst thing for me is the vibrations of their steps on the floor, for me, it feels like they are walking inside my head.
 Nightmare.

 I take a medicine during my worst attacks that makes me be totally in drugs… it helps by taking the throbbing which helps a lot but won’t take the actual pain.

-It’s hard and there is not much I can do about it… I just hope that I won’t have anymore attacks this month…
+It’s hard and there is not much I can do about it… I just hope that I won’t have any more attacks this month…

-The image below stays exactly how I feel… Thank you Gemma Marsh for describing it so well.
+The image below stays exactly how I feel… Thank you, Gemma Marsh, for describing it so well.